 Environmental Management and Pollution Control (Distributed Atmospheric Emissions) Regulations 2018, also known as the DAE Regulations, are used to regulate wood heaters and backyard burning in Tasmania.

 The heater provisions of the Regulations apply to all heaters that burn solid fuel, except those used in primary and secondary industry.
-In practice the provisions will be applied mainly to wood heaters as most solid fuel heaters used in Tasmania burn wood.
+In practice the provisions mainly apply to wood heaters, as most solid fuel heaters used in Tasmania burn wood.

 The regulations are available online at Tasmania's The Law website.